stoeps13/connections-doc/source/admin/install/t_prof_populate.md

     If the LDAP server certificate is not in the truststore, a message appears that asks you to permanently accept the certificate in the truststore file.
 If you do not accept it, the wizard cannot connect to the LDAP server with SSL and will not continue with the population task.

+    !!! note
-    **Note:** Ensure that the global.properties file in Security Directory Integrator is configured with the file trust store name, password and type you just created.
+    Ensure that the global.properties file in Security Directory Integrator is configured with the file trust store name, password and type you just created.
 For further instructions, see [Client SSL configuration of IBM Security Directory Integrator components](https://www.ibm.com/docs/en/sdi/7.2.0?topic=SSCQGF_7.2.0/com.ibm.IBMDI.doc_7.2/adminguide69.htm#sslclientside) in the IBM documentation.

 15. Enter the authentication details for the **Bind distinguished name \(DN\)** and **Bind password**, and then click **Next**.

+    !!! note
-    **Note:** The Profiles population wizard does not support anonymous binding for LDAP.
+    The Profiles population wizard does not support anonymous binding for LDAP.
 To populate the Profiles database using anonymous binding, you must populate the database manually.

 16. Enter the details of the **Base distinguished name \(LDAP user search base\)**and **LDAP user search filter**, and then click **Next**.